gtkachyk/File-Management-System/README.md

 ### Rules
 1. The name of an instance preservation directory must be the same as the name of the file management system instance it stores files for.
 2. Files inside of an instance preservation directory need to be stored so that every part of their absolute paths after the device root is preserved.
     - This gives users the ability to store files from anywhere in the instance.

 ## Instance Tracking Directories
-Instance tracking directories are a special type of directory used to track the contents of select folders in an instance.
+Instance tracking directories are a special type of directory used to track the contents of select folders in an instance.<br>
 Currently, these are only found in File-Management-System/Global.

 ### Rules